maranemil/howto/linux_howto/software/ide/howto_phpstorm_settings4.md

 #
 #	Auto-Completing Code and Paths - Ctrl+Alt+J
 #
-#	Surround a block of code with a live template﻿ / Select a piece of code to be surrounded.
+#	Surround a block of code with a live template / Select a piece of code to be surrounded.
 #	https://www.jetbrains.com/help/phpstorm/generate-custom-code-constructs-using-live-templates.html
 #	https://www.jetbrains.com/help/phpstorm/using-zen-coding-support.html
 #